devzero-inc/oda/CONTRIBUTING.md

-Contributing to LDA Project
+Contributing to ODA Project
 ===========================

-We welcome contributions and are thrilled you're considering contributing to the LDA project.
+We welcome contributions and are thrilled you're considering contributing to the ODA project.
 This document outlines the contribution process and how you can report issues or help improve the code.

 Issues
 ------